whatnothing1/Flask_PWA_Programming_For_The_Web_Task_Template/docs/README.md

 > [!IMPORTANT]
 >
-> - The last list item needs a line ending so make sure there is a blank last line in the file.
+> - The last list item needs a line ending, so make sure there is a blank last line in the file.
 > - You will find that all file and folder names have an unwanted `space` character at the end.
-This is because you are using a BASH emulator on Windows operating system.
-Bash is a Unix language that uses [LF the unicode character 000A while Windows uses CRLF the Unicode characters 000D + 000A](https://learn.microsoft.com/en-us/visualstudio/ide/encodings-and-line-breaks?view=vs-2022).
-Because you have installed the [medo64.render-crlf](https://marketplace.visualstudio.com/items?itemName=medo64.render-crlf) extension just click on `CRLF` in the bottom bar of VSCode and choose `LF` to change the line ending before running your BASH script.
+This is because you are using a BASH emulator on the Windows operating system.
+Bash is a Unix language that uses [LF Unicode character 000A while Windows uses CRLF Unicode characters 000D + 000A](https://learn.microsoft.com/en-us/visualstudio/ide/encodings-and-line-breaks?view=vs-2022).
+Because you have installed the [medo64.render-crlf](https://marketplace.visualstudio.com/items?itemName=medo64.render-crlf) extension, click on `CRLF` in the bottom bar of VSCode and choose `LF` to change the line ending before running your BASH script.

 ---